-Our focus here is on the care of children between the ages of 1 and 3.
-They are known as toddlers.
-At this age, they are inquisitive and gregarious in their quest to explore and learn about their environment.
-As healthy and necessary as this inbuilt desire is, it isn’t paired with the wisdom or caution of an older child.
+Our focus here is on the care of children between ages 1 and 3, also known as toddlers.
+At this age, they are inquisitive and gregarious in their quest to explore and know their environment.
+As healthy and necessary as this inbuilt desire is, it isn’t paired with wisdom or caution of an older child.
 Toddlers have no sense of danger.
 This is a very dangerous stage in the developmental process of children.

-This is the stage when the exhausted parent wishes the child would remain a baby for a longer time.
-They can amble to dangerous areas, feed themselves with harmful substances, and are unpredictable in their movements.
+This is the stage when the exhausted parent would wish the child would remain a baby for a longer time.
+They can amble to dangerous area, feed themselves with harmful substances and are unpredictable in their movements.
 Being adventurous is their default nature.
 They trust everyone who is kind enough to smile at them.
 They are most vulnerable at this stage to all kinds of dangers.

-When walking with toddlers along the street, have a firm grasp of their hands and place them on the inner side of the road as they are prone to making sudden and unpredictable movements.
-Impulsive movements that can place them in harm’s way are normal for toddlers.
-A toddler may decide to “investigate” a strange dog across the road and yank his hand from a parent into an oncoming vehicle.
+When walking with toddlers along the street, have a firm grasp of their hands and place them on the inner side of the road as they are prone to make sudden and unpredictable movements.
+Impulsive movements that can place them in harm’s way is a normal for toddlers.
+A toddler may decide to go “investigate” a strange dog across the road and yank his hand from a parent unto an oncoming vehicle.

 A Safe Home

-Matchsticks and lighters must be placed beyond their reach.
+Match sticks and lighters must be placed beyond their reach.
 My younger brother once lit a match stick and set the mosquito net ablaze with our youngest then on the bed.
-It was a close call to death.
-Tables with sharp edges have to be taped over or exchanged for soft or blunt-edged ones to avoid injuries on collision.
+It was a narrow miss of fatality.
+Tables with sharp edges have to be taped over or exchanged for soft or blunt edged ones to avoid injuries on collision.
 The same caution must be exercised with electric wall sockets.
 Toddlers have a penchant for inserting objects into sockets.
-I suggest that tables or heavy furniture be pushed up to cover sockets or cover the inlets with adhesive tape.
+I suggest that tables or heavy furniture be pushed up to cover sockets, or cover the inlets with an adhesive tape.

-Harmful liquids like household cleaners, shampoos, liquids, and syrups must be stored in childproof, tamper-evident containers.
-Surprisingly, the list also includes liquor.
-A four-year-old child recently ingested a whole bottle of sweet-tasting bourbon and died as a result.
+Harmful liquids like household cleaners, shampoos, liquids and syrups must be stored in childproof tamper containers.
+Surprisingly the list also includes liquor.
+A 4 year old child once ingested a whole bottle of sweet tasting bourbon and died as a result.

-Hot surfaces like heaters, cookers, and ovens are no-go areas for toddlers.
-I have witnessed one too many burn accidents with toddlers that could have been avoided.
-I suggest that in cases when the caregiver, be it, a dad or mom, must cook or be in the kitchen while the toddler is awake, the child is strapped to the adult’s back with their arms tucked in.
+Hot surfaces like heaters, cookers and ovens are no go areas with toddlers.
+I have witnessed one case too many of burn accidents with toddlers that could have been avoided.
+I suggest that in cases when the caregiver, be it dad or mum, must cook or be in the kitchen while the toddler is awake, the child be strapped on the adult’s back with their arms tucked in.
 In the alternative, a secure baby chair will do.

-When giving a toddler a bath, never leave him unattended for more than 15 seconds.
-As simple as it sounds, this precaution can prevent a fatality like drowning or slippery falls that may lead to a cracked skull.
-That seemingly urgent call that would distract you for those few minutes will pale into insignificance when compared to the pain of the possible loss of a child as a result.
+When giving a toddler a bath, never leave him unattended to for more than 15 seconds.
+As simple as it sounds, this precaution can prevent a fatality like drowning and slippery falls, leading to a cracked skull.
+That seemingly urgent call that would distract you for those few minutes will pale in significance when compared to the pain of a possible loss of a child as a result.

 Once a child can roll over, bed guards become a necessity.
 I recall a friend’s child who fell from a couch and broke an arm as a toddler.
-The anguish and stress experienced by both child and parent are best left to the imagination.
+Imagine the pain and stress on the child and parents!

-When faced with strangers outside the home, a toddler must be removed from harm’s way.
-In the case of the little girl locked alone in the car while the mother goes shopping, that child can be easy prey for a kidnapper or pedophile.
-Because of their trusting and naïve nature, most children would willingly follow any stranger with a smile and an offer of candy.
+Outside the home, a toddler must be removed from harm’s way when faced with strangers.
+In the case of the little girl locked alone in the car while the mother goes shopping, that child can be an easy prey for a kidnapper or pedophile.
+Because of their trusting and naïve nature, most children would willing follow any stranger with a smile and an offer of candy.
 All it takes is a few minutes and grave harm can come to a child.
-Even at a party, playground, or beach, vigilance is a must in the care of a toddler.
+Even in a party, playground or beach, vigilance is a must in the care of a toddler.